SymfonyCasts/messenger/sfcasts/sending-json.md

-# Serializing to Messages JSON
+# Serializing Messages as JSON

 Once you start using RabbitMQ, a totally different workflow becomes possible... a workflow that's *especially* common with bigger systems.
 The idea is that the